OctopusDeploy/docs/docs/administration/managing-infrastructure/subscriptions/webhook-slack.md

 }
 ```

-The main class of the function, `OctopusSlackHttpTrigger`, will receive the HTTP message, take the request message body and deserialize it into an `OctoMessage` object.
-Then it will build the message text and send it through to Slack using a `SlackClient` object.
+The main class of the function `OctopusSlackHttpTrigger`, will receive the HTTP message, take the request message body and deserialize it into an `OctoMessage` object.
+Next, it will build the message text and send it through to Slack using a `SlackClient` object:

 ```c#
 public static class OctopusSlackHttpTrigger